Berchtesgaden Alps, Germany

 Climbing the East Face via Berchtesgadener Weg isn’t a particularly big problem.
 Nevertheless, one should be able to climb the route with backpack and mountain boots, be superior in ascent and descent, as well as on wet rock.
 The first three gutters must be abandoned on partially insignificant paths to the right.
 The climbing difficulties in two areas are at 3+ UIAA (one slab section in middle of the wall and the eight-meter-wall in the upper part).
 It is necessary to have a great endurace, a good sense for orientation, be free of vertigo and to be adept in climbing without a rope on exposed sections.

-In the middle of the wall there at various opportunities for bivouacs, in the upper third of the wall there is a fixed bivouac.
-On top of the Hocheck there is a bivouac hut.
+In the middle of the wall are various good opportunities for bivouacs, in the upper third of the wall is a fixed bivouac shelter.
+On top of the Hocheck is a bivouac hut.